-Evan has attended every Tucson Show since 1981 and has won several awards over the years including two Walt Lidstrom trophies, and the Miguel Romero and Dick Bideaux trophies.
-He helped organize the “Arizona Mineral Treasures” Arizona Centennial exhibition at the 2012 Tucson Gem & Mineral Show; organized the recent supplement to the Mineralogical Record magazine “Mineral Collections in Arizona”; is on the advisory board of the University of Arizona Mineral Museum in Tucson, and is a founding member of the Arizona Mineral Minions.
+Evan has attended every Tucson Show since 1981 and has won several awards over the years including two Walt Lidstrom trophies and the Miguel Romero and Dick Bideaux trophies.
+He helped organize the “Arizona Mineral Treasures” Arizona Centennial exhibition at the 2008 Tucson Gem & Mineral Show; organized the recent supplement to the Mineralogical Record magazine “Mineral Collections in Arizona”, and is a founding member of the Arizona Mineral Minions.
 He co-wrote recent articles on the minerals of the Milpillas mine in Sonora, Mexico for the popular European mineral magazines Extra-Lapis and Mineralien-Welt and gave a lecture on Milpillas at the Dallas Fine Mineral Symposium in 2014.
-He also has written an article on Ben Williams, the first superintendent of the Copper Queen mine in Bisbee, and co-written an article on the Carlota mine in Gila County, both for Mineralogical Record magazine.
+He has written several articles for Mineralogical Record magazine.

 He has field collected and been underground in numerous mines in Arizona, Mexico, Colorado, California, Utah and New Mexico.
 In 2002, the most exhilarating event of his mineral collecting career was being among the first Americans to enter and explore the giant gypsum crystal cavern in Naica, Chihuahua, Mexico, perhaps the most stunning and important discovery of in-situ crystals on the planet.
 By the mid-2000’s he had transformed the Jones family mineral collection into one focused exclusively on the minerals of Arizona, known to be one of the finest in private hands.

 Evan has been on the Museum Board since 2013.